DynamoMTL/mercury-engine/README.md

 rails generate mercury_engine:install
 ```

-Also, add the "Edit" link somewhere in your layout, a default partial is provided.
+Also, add the "Edit" link somewhere in your layout.
+The engine provides a partial that will only show the link when an admin is logged in.

 ```haml
 = render partial: 'mercury_engine/shared/edit_link'